crafatar/substitute/README.md

 0. *B* (not running) is updated, built, and then started.
 0. Once *B* has started successfully, nginx will automatically send 50% of new connections to port 3002.
 0. After making sure *B* is running, *A* receives a `SIGTERM`.
    That tells it to close the server and no longer accept connections.
+   This has to be implemented in the application, see [below](#sigterm).
 0. At this point, all *new* connections are routed to *B*
 0. *A* is still running until all running requests are answered.
 It is then shut down.
 0. `next_deploy` will be set to *A*